d) Terms/rights attached to equity shares:

 b) the additional Gross NPAs identified by RBI/NHB exceeds 5 per cent of the reported Gross NPAs for the reference period.

-As per the RBI inspection report for the reference period 31st March 2024, the assessment of Divergence in Asset Classification and Provisioning is beLow the threshoLd as defined under a) and b) above and hence the details as required in tabular form is not presented here.
+As per the RBI inspection report for the reference period March 31, 2025, the assessment of Divergence in Asset Classification and Provisioning is below the threshold as defined under a) and b) above and hence the details as required in tabular form is not presented here.

 XXI) Disclosure for NBFCs-UL